rushil1510/InternPrep/README.md

 ## 18/12/2022
 I referred to online tutorials to refresh syntax on Java and learnt concepts like OOP in Java and wrote a few simple programs to implement what I learnt.
 I got started with a data structures and algorithms playlist on youtube as well.

+## 21/12/2022
+I have given 3 Competitive Programming contests in the last 10 days and am now rated 825 on Codeforces.
+I am thoroughly enjoying these contests and having a lot of fun solving questions from the problemsets, it can be very frustrating at times too but when the solution clicks it just feels very satisfying.
+I have so far given my contests in Python 3, however, I have started to attempt practice problems in C++.
+I am also trying to balance this with the DSA lectures playlist, the latter I feel is becoming a little hard to tackle without much guidance from others.